bahadirarda/summarizer/README.md

 ### 💻 Terminal Commands
 - **Global Commands**: Use `summarizer` from anywhere in your terminal
+- **Universal Support**: Works in any directory structure (main project, subdirectories, new projects)
 - **Screenshot Analysis**: AI-powered screenshot analysis with `summarizer ss`
 - **Interactive Setup**: Step-by-step configuration with `summarizer --setup`